Mrs Kate Holtaway

 Stella Turk Building G2:05

-Kate is our Director of Education at the Penryn Campus and has been working with Exeter since 2009, following a number of years working in the legal profession.
+Kate has been working with Exeter since 2009, following a number of years working in the legal profession.
 Kate qualified as a solicitor in 2001 and her practical experience includes business acquisitions and disposals, landlord property portfolio management and leasehold negotiation.
 Kate’s research and teaching interests include environmental law, creativity in the communication of global issues and the achievement of sustainable development.

 Kate is dedicated to innovation and interdisciplinarity in teaching and scholarship and uses her experience in practice to embed key transferable skills throughout her work.
 Kate’s professional training makes her well placed to train students in public speaking, advocacy, negotiation, letter and opinion writing, and the interpersonal skills necessary in building rapport with clients.
 Kate embeds the skills inherent in a legal career into the design and delivery of all of her programmes, and strives to ensure that our graduates, whatever their ambitions, are as employable as possible.